 brew update

-brew install mysql client
+brew install mysql-client

-Testing connection
+Testing the connection

 mysql -u username -p -h 10.0.0.1

-Setting up project structure
+Setting up a project structure

 Create a folder for the scripts and configuration: